icaropires/pdf2dataset/README.md

 ![pdf2dataset](https://github.com/icaropires/pdf2dataset/workflows/pdf2dataset/badge.svg)

-Converts a whole subdirectory with big a volume of PDF documents to a dataset (pandas DataFrame) with the columns: path x page x text x error
+Converts a whole subdirectory with any volume (small or huge) of PDF documents to a dataset (pandas DataFrame) with the columns: path x page x text x error.
+No need to setup any external service (no database, brokers, etc).
+Just install and run!

 ## Highlights